 - Adding paid vacation days to a person’s benefits package

 Establish Communication Boundaries

-“Drop-in” communication can decrease a person’s focus, therefore productivity levels.
+“Drop-in” communication can decrease a person’s focus and result in lower productivity levels.
 This is why setting a rhythm for communication is more important than ever when managing remote workers.
-Think about it this way: If you’re working in an office setting, you wouldn’t want to barge into someone’s office without knocking.
+Think about it this way: In an office setting, you wouldn’t consider barging into someone’s office without knocking.

-Instead, establish an ideal time for questions and check-ins with each individual.
+Instead, establish with each individual an ideal time for questions and check-ins.
 To figure out these times, ask people when they typically take lunch or short daily breaks.
-Scheduling meetings before or after breaks in concentration decreases interruptions during peak productivity hours.
-Furthermore, honoring communication boundaries also demonstrates respect for team members’ time.
+Scheduling meetings before or after breaks decreases interruptions during peak productivity hours.
+Furthermore, honoring communication boundaries demonstrates respect for team members’ time.

 Other practices of healthy communication boundaries include: